foundersandcoders/our-site-v1-DEFUNCT/_harp/_posts/our-value-proposition.md

 From that motivation comes our value proposition:

     We empower people and organisations
-    Through deep and open collaboration
+    Through wholehearted and open collaboration
     To solve interesting problems with software.

 *Dan Sofer, June 27, 2015*